bdanmo/randomNumber/README.md

 # randomNumber
 A utility function that receives programmer or user input and returns a random integer between any two integers (inclusive of lower and upper bound) provided as arguments to the function.
-Throws errors if arguments/user input was not a not a number/no input, or if the lower param was given a number greater than the upper param.
+Throws errors if arguments/user input was not a number/no input, or if the lower param was given a number greater than the upper param.

 randomNumber(lower, uper); // returns any number between or including the numbers passed as arugments